Jaehwi-Song/ComputerGraphics/README.md

-# Computer_Graphics
+# ComputerGraphics
-This Repository is for (CSE4020)Computer Graphics class in Hanyang University.
+This repository is for (CSE4020)Computer Graphics class in Hanyang University.